levoxtrip/PKB/docs/topics/be.md

 If you try something new imagine why other would enjoy it.

+## Gratitude
+When you wake up and when you go to be you should feel incredibly happy and grateful that you are still alive.

+Appreciate what you already have instead of looking for things to get happy.

+Appreciate the small things instead just the big things in your life.

+### The now
+Be grateful for the current moment.

+Be grateful
+- that you are alive
+- the chance that you got born
+- that you got born in this time

+### You won the lottery
+Being alive means already you won the lottery - you are amoung the wealthiest people in the world.

+Fourteen out of fifteen people will never again experience life's simple joys because they are dead.

+### Reflections
+- What do you have right now what you used to dram about having?

 ## Habits
 1st law(cue): Make it obvious - Time-based or Activity-Based
 2nd law(craving): make it attractive